marieef/NorMed_neg/README.md

 Some additional assumptions have been made.
 These are described in Chapter 5 of my master's thesis.
 (The link will be posted when my thesis is made publicly accessible.)

+## Data format
+The dataset is provided in JSON format:

+    {
+        "sent_id": "biomedical_sentence_2326",
+        "text": "Resultater som avklarer nytte av dette behandlingsprinsippet foreligger imidlertid ikke .", "negations": [
+            {
+                "Cue": [
+                    [
+                        "ikke"
+                    ],
+                    [
+                        "83:87"
+                    ]
+                ],
+                "Scope": [
+                    [
+                        "Resultater som avklarer nytte av dette behandlingsprinsippet foreligger" ],
+                    [
+                        "0:71"
+                    ]
+                ],
+                "Affixal": false
+            }
+        ],
+        "focus_relations": []
+    }

+The [NoReC_neg repo](https://github.com/ltgoslo/norec_neg/tree/main#json-format) provides an explanation of the JSON format.
+In our dataset, each sentence has a list "focus_relations" as well.
+If non-empty, it has the same structure as the "negations" list, with "Cue" and "Focus" corresponding to "Cue" and "Scope", where "Focus" denotes a term annotated as negated in the original dataset.